 The Capital Region Emergency Services Team (CREST) is a multi-agency regional tactical team staffed by dedicated and highly trained police officers from UConn, Manchester, Glastonbury, Vernon, South Windsor, Wethersfield, Enfield, East Windsor, Coventry, Rocky Hill and Cromwell.
 The mission of CREST is to provide a tactical response to critical incidents in member jurisdictions.

 Some critical incidents handled by CREST include: hostage situations, barricaded suspects, certain weapons calls, high risk arrests, high risk warrant service and special assignments as executive protection.

-The UCPD currently has 2 officers assigned to CREST.
+The UCPD currently has one officer assigned to CREST.
 Officers are chosen based on their physical fitness abilities, marksmanship, decision-making ability and dedication to duty.